 My ambitions range from developing quantum computers, developing educational software, and designing new ways for people to access space to wanting to write novels and preserve Colorado’s history.

 I contribute to open source projects, including one that I turned into a community service project in Denver that has brought inexpensive (around $50) interactive whiteboards to several local schools which I installed and maintain myself.
 These systems use infrared light and Nintendo Wii remotes to let students interact with lessons via a computer and projector screen using special pens, letting them interact with their lessons like a video game.
 I developed training tools for educators as well as improving the project in response to user experiences.
+Many of these projects are detailed here on my blog, and even more are on my GitHub!

 In my free time I tinker with electronics, my 3D printer, and my desktop CNC.
 I love roller coasters and thrill rides and would love to build one someday.
 To date I have ridden 248 unique roller coasters throughout the United States and hope to one day break 1000.
 I collect and repair vintage computing hardware and scientific instruments.